-As you’re following the South Beach Diet, you’ll want to be preparing more meals at home.
+As you’re following the South Beach Diet, you should be preparing more meals at home.
 To add extra flavor to some of your family favorites, try seasoning basic dishes with a sprinkling of one or more dried or fresh herbs.
 You can use herbs with cooked fish, poultry, and meat and as an addition to pasta, bean, and egg dishes, as well as soups, salads, and salad dressings.
 Don’t be afraid to experiment.

 Dried Versus Fresh